In his youth, my father was a boxer and a hockey player who wore his hair in a ducktail and enjoyed street racing.

 On December 19, 2018, just one day before his 85th birthday, my father was diagnosed with prostate cancer — 22 months after my own diagnosis.
 His Gleason score is 4 + 4 = 8, with a PSA of 13.5 ng/ml.

-The next steps include a bone and CT scan to help determine if cancer has spread or still contained within the prostate.
-It’s too early for treatment decisions, but some of the things to consider include test results, age, general health, life expectancy, available treatment options, risks, side effects, and personal preferences.
+The following steps include a bone and CT scan to help determine if cancer has spread or is still contained within the prostate.
+It’s too early for treatment decisions, but some things to consider include test results, age, general health, life expectancy, available treatment options, risks, side effects, and personal preferences.

 In the meantime, he’s not worried about it and has no plans to slow down his active and busy lifestyle.
-You can find him on the dance floor 5-6 times per week.
+You can find him on the dance floor 5-6 times weekly.